 Another site I’ve looked at is the Independent Author Network, which is very affordable and claims that “over 10,000 readers visit IAN each day to find great books by their “talented authors.”

-Here then are my top ten websites for extending your author platform:
+Here are my top ten websites for extending your author platform:

 Much more focused on encouraging creative writing than book promotion, the best way to use Wattpad to build your author platform is to upload the first chapter of your books and encourage readers to take a look and comment.
-There is a really wide ranging user base catering for every taste.
+There is a really wide-ranging user base catering to every taste.

 Another innovative site, AUTORSdB has a weekly list of randomly selected authors and a special Author Spotlight which offer authors useful exposure to new readers.